 What Is Safflower Oil?

 This thistle-like plant is part of the daisy family (Asteraceae) and thrives in hot and dry climates.
 Safflower oil was first cultivated in China, India, Iran, and Egypt.
-It was then introduced to western countries between the 5th and 14th centuries [R, R].
+It was then introduced to western countries between the 5th and 14th centuries [3, 4].

 Cultivation programs in the 1960s created a safflower oil high in oleic acid (70 – 80%) and low in linoleic acid.
 Due to its high oleic acid content, this oil has a longer shelf life.
 Many other plant oils are naturally rich in oleic acid.
-But this special type of safflower oil is richer in oleic acid than olive oil, the usual best source of this omega-9 fatty acid (with ~66% oleic acid) [R].
+But this special type of safflower oil is richer in oleic acid than olive oil, the usual best source of this omega-9 fatty acid (with ~66% oleic acid) .

 Safflower oil is rich in antioxidant polyphenols (lignans, flavones, and serotonins), which have wide-ranging health benefits.
-Lignans and flavone polyphenols are phytoestrogens, plant compounds that can mimic estrogen [R, [R].
+Lignans and flavone polyphenols are phytoestrogens, plant compounds that can mimic estrogen [10, 11].

 Mechanism of Action

-It also reduced inflammatory enzymes that can damage the placenta in pregnant diabetic rats [R].
+It also reduced inflammatory enzymes that can damage the placenta in pregnant diabetic rats .

-It can protect against small intesine ulcers from NSAID drugs (like Motrin) in mice [R].
+It protected against small intestine ulcers from NSAID drugs (like Motrin) in mice .

-Polyphenols in safflower seed oil are antioxidants and can reduce:
+Polyphenols in safflower seed oil have demonstrated activity against:

-Safflower polyphenols can prevent LDL from being transformed into even more dangerous molecules (oxidized LDL) that block arteries.
+Safflower polyphenols prevented LDL from being transformed into oxidized LDL, which can block arteries.
 These active compounds prevented plaque buildup even in mice genetically lacking APOE.
-Its polyphenols also prevent arteries from becoming thick and rigid [R, R]
+Its polyphenols also prevent arteries from becoming thick and rigid [18, 17].

 Safflower oil reduced triglycerides, LDL, and total cholesterol in a large meta-analysis of human trials.
-When it comes to the breakdown of its effects compared to other oils and fats, safflower oil is [R]:
+When it comes to the breakdown of its effects compared to other oils and fats, safflower oil was :